 Having failed to qualify for the 2011 finals after losing in the play-offs against Belarus, five-times champions Italy were careful to avoid mistakes this time around.

-Juventus midfielder Luca Marrone was a key player in the qualifying campaign and did not miss a game including the play-offs.
+Juventus midfielder Luca Marrone was a key player in the qualifying campaign and did not miss a game, including the play-offs.
 The defensive line did not change much, while the attack was often reshuffled, mostly because players like Stephen El Shaarawy and Mattia Destro were promoted to the senior team.
-Lorenzo Insigne and Ciro Immobile, who played together for Pescara Calcio before moving to SSC Napoli and CFC Genoa respectively in the summer, led the attack with success in the play-offs.
+The latter, however, is in the final squad, and will lead the line alongside Lorenzo Insigne and Ciro Immobile, who played together for Pescara Calcio before moving to SSC Napoli and CFC Genoa respectively in the summer.